ionos-enterprise/ionos-enterprise-sdk-java/README.md

 ### Composite Build

 ProfitBricks also allows servers to be built using a composite request.
-The following example will demonstrate a fully operational public server built with a single composite request.
+This example  demonstrates a fully-operational public server built with a single composite request.
 Note that a second request is necessary to set the provisioned LAN to public.

 `src/main/java/com/company/app/CompositeBuild.java`